 - Write an objective technical report involving the presentation and analysis of environmental data

 *BIOL 171/171L & 172/172L (General Biology I & II plus labs; 8 credits total) may replace BIOL 101.
 BIOL 171/171L & 172/172L are highly recommended for those students intending to major in an environmental science discipline at a four-year institution.

 *ERTH 101 (Dynamic Earth; 3 credits) may replace GEO 101.

 *Students may also replace the BIOL 124/124L requirement with BIOL 172/172L provided they take BIOL 265/265L in Elective Set 2.

 Elective Set 1 (6 credits)

 Environment and Ecology

-*BIOL 265/265L and GEOG 101L are highly recommended for those students intending to enroll in a baccalaureate-level environmental science program.
+*BIOL 265/265L and GEO 101L are highly recommended for those students intending to enroll in a baccalaureate-level environmental science program.